 This guidance is intended, primarily, for use by Natural England specialist staff to help identify whether land is likely to meet the statutory criteria for AONB or National Park designation.
-We are, however, making it available on request to external audiences who may find it useful as an aid to understanding how decisions to designate are reached.
+We are, however, making it available on request to external audiences who may find it useful as an aid to understanding how decisions to designate are reached, and in providing relevant evidence to Natural England during the designation process.

 We will consider and respond to any formal proposal to designate or vary the boundary of an AONB or National Park but will, at all times, retain discretion as to which if any proposals to take forward, and how and when to do so.
 In any case which may proceed, Natural England will form its own view on whether or not the statutory criteria are met.
-The final extent of the area to be the subject of any consequential designation or variation order will also be entirely at Natural England's discretion.
+The final extent of the area to be the subject of any consequential designation or variation Order will also be entirely at Natural England's discretion.

-This guidance will only be applied once a decision to commit resources to an assessment of an area of landscape against AONB or National Park designation criteria has been made.
-In coming to this earlier decision Natural England will have regard to a range of factors including:
+This guidance will only be applied by Natural England once a decision to commit resources to an assessment of an area of landscape against AONB or National Park designation criteria has been made.